BastiTee/python-boilerplate/README.md

 ## Future ideas and todos

-- Introduce [black](https://github.com/psf/black) in favour of other linters
-- Introce Python 3.7 and Python 3.10 to test matrix
+- Introduce Python 3.7 and Python 3.10 to test matrix

 ## Licensing